kami-blue/website/docs/contributing.md

 ***

-You are free to clone, modify KAMI and KAMI Blue and make pull requests as you wish.
+You are free to clone, modify KAMI Blue and make pull requests as you wish.

 Before contributing please see the [Code of Conduct](codeofconduct)